phil-blain/CICE-Consortium-CICE-wiki/Working-with-documentation-on-Sphinx.md

 Move into the /doc/ directory of your sandbox.
 Then do the following:

-> $make clean (gets rid of old html)
+> $make clean

+This gets rid of old HTML files.

-> $make html  (builds HTML into /build/html/ directory.
-It will also give you errors if there is a problem with the build)
+> $make html

+This builds HTML into /build/html/ directory.
+It will also give you errors if there is a problem with the build that will help you figure out how you need to modify your RST files for a successful HTML build.

-> $open /build/html/FILE.html  (opens the local HTML on your browser for testing)
+> $open /build/html/FILE.html

+Open the HTML on your browser for testing.

 ### Push changes back to the repository
-     Again, would say to follow standard workflow documentation and point to that

-### Sphinx workflow

-Much of this workflow follows the general CICE-Consortium [Git Workflow and Developer's guide](https://docs.google.com/document/d/1rR6WAvZQT9iAMUp-m_HZ06AUCCI19mguFialsMCYs9o/edit#heading=h.ugpwrwa68ov1).

-1. Create a personal fork of the code you are modifying.
-Then create a branch called "documentation" to test just your RST changes without modifying any other part of the code in the repository.
-Clone this fork to your local machine with Sphinx installation to do the HTML generation and testing.

-6. Getting the documentation back to the CICE-Consortium

-When you're happy with the HTML you've generated, you need to commit the RST to your personal fork then do a Pull Request to the CICE-Consortium that we will verify has worked properly.
+When you're happy with the HTML you've generated, follow the standard CICE-Consortium [Git Workflow and Developer's guide](https://docs.google.com/document/d/1rR6WAvZQT9iAMUp-m_HZ06AUCCI19mguFialsMCYs9o/edit#heading=h.ugpwrwa68ov1) to do a Pull Request and make sure to note in the Pull Request Template that documentation has also been updated.

-> $ cd /doc/

-> $git add *.rst

-> $git commit -m "ADD USEFUL MESSAGE HERE"

-> $git push origin  (pushes your changes to your local fork)

-7. From the GitHub website of your local fork and branch, immediately do a Pull Request to the CICE-Consortium.
 We will take care of testing and adding changed HTML to the gh-pages orphan branch.

 ## Other Tips and Tricks